Our Team

 Nate Ely has a BA in Cinema and Photography from Binghamton University, and an MFA from SUNY at Buffalo.
 Drawing on years of experience in event planning and photography, as well as college teaching and his studio practice, Nate works to expand and support CEPA’s educational outreach programs.

-The particular focus of his work is in traditional/experimental photography.
-He is currently spearheading CEPA’s Mobile Darkroom initiative, which aims to bring material photography experiments to underserved children across WNY.
-This program offers a mode of photography that has all but vanished from our daily experience of cameras, reconnecting students with the history and phenomena of photography.
+Although interested in many different facets of photography, the particular focus of his work is in traditional/experimental photography.
+He is interested in modes of photography that have all but vanished from our daily experience of cameras, as a means to reconnect students with the history and phenomena of photography.

 renee@cepagallery.org